WordyArc/amper-boot/README.md

 Amper Boot is a template for quickly starting a Spring Boot project using the JetBrains Amper build system.

-With it you don’t have to dig into bulky Maven XML configurations or rewrite complex Gradle scripts: just clone the repository and run a couple of commands.

 ## Why Amper?

 - **Simple configuration.** Unlike Maven’s bulky XML and Gradle’s complex DSL, Amper uses an intuitive YAML format.